torryatco/Basilica/readme.md

 }
 ```

-Add some padding to the two coluns outside the media query so it applies to both large and small screens:
+Add some padding to the two columns outside the media query so it applies to both large and small screens:

 ```css
 article,